History Files

 According to the Sumerian king list, a total of three kings ruled for 108,000 years, once (one dynasty) in Bad-tibira and then the kingship was removed to Larak.
 A later version of the list, written in Larsa in the Gutian or 'Third Dynasty' of Ur period, inserts Kichu-Ana as the second king in the sequence.
 Possibly he was omitted from other lists for political reasons.

-List 1 is primarily used here, but is backed up by List 2 and List 3 to provide a more complete list Note that older dating systems place the earliest reigns at dates which have been shown to be unrealistically early.
+List 1 is primarily used here, but is backed up by List 2 and List 3 to provide a more complete version of the list.
+Note that older dating systems place the earliest reigns at dates which have been shown to be unrealistically early.

 The king list presents kingship as a divine gift which had been bestowed upon mankind in primordial times.
 It was passed down from king to king and from city to city through the will of the gods and could only be held by one person at a time.
 This now appears to be more of a high kingship, with each city recognising the most powerful king of the period while ruling their own territory.
 Only later did the concept of empire emerge to remove or minimise local rule under a more powerful empire-builder.